 Disabling Code means viruses, worms, time bombs, Trojan horses and other harmful or malicious code, files, scripts, agents or programs.

-Disabling Code means code that could have the effect of disabling or otherwise shutting down one or more Software programs or systems and/or hardware or hardware systems.
+Disabling Code means Code which is designed for the purpose and has the effect of disabling or otherwise shutting down one or more software programs or systems and/or hardware or hardware systems.

 Disabling Code means any virus, “back door”, “time bomb”, “logic bomb”, “Trojan Horse", "worm", "drop dead device" or any other software, computer program or malicious code intended or designed to: